f-lajoc/Cocokitchen/README.md

 ### What I learned and used

-I understand z-index is to stack poditioned elements, through this project, i used it in the hamburger menu to cover the home page using JavaScript style.
+- I understand z-index is to stack poditioned elements, through this project, i used it in the hamburger menu to cover the home page using JavaScript style.
+- I learnt something new about how to add video to Readme, i just clicked on attach files at the bottom of readme editing and the video becomes embedded in it
 From the knowledge I have now, i used some JavaScript I've learnt like

 - variable declaration